virtual-labs/engineers-forum/.github/ISSUE_TEMPLATE/phase-iii-registration.md

 ---
 name: Phase III Registration Request
-about: This issue contains a new registration request for a new set of Phase III experiments.
-  This issue type is exclusively applicable for Phase III experiments.
+about: Register an experiment or a set of experiment of phase III This issue type is exclusively applicable for Phase III experiments.
 title: ''
 labels: Registration, Phase-3